arestrom/refreeze/README.md

 -   If a 32-bit version of R is needed to run your application, for example when a 32-bit MS Access database needs to be accessible, do not click `Yes` to the `Run R Portable` checkbox during the installation process...as the default assumes you want 64-bit R.

--   Install needed libraries: Normally you would install any needed packages by running the `Rgui.exe` located at `R-Portable\App\R-Portable\bin\x64`.
-For the less common cases where 32-bit R is needed I normally navigate to the `R-Portable\App\R-Portable\bin\i386` folder and then click on `Rgui.exe` to open the RGUI.
+-   Install needed R packages, and package dependencies.
+Normally you would install any required packages by running the `Rgui.exe` located at `R-Portable\App\R-Portable\bin\x64`.
+For the less common cases where 32-bit R is needed I normally navigate to the `R-Portable\App\R-Portable\bin\i386` folder and then click on `Rgui.exe` to open the Rgui.
 I then install any libraries using 32-bit R. It may not make any difference either way.

 -   Using the Rgui (whether 64-bit or 32-bit) open the `library_install_pak.R` script located in the [refreeze](https://github.com/arestrom/refreeze) repository.
 A copy is also normally kept in the `RStudio\Applications` folder.
 Edit as needed to add required libraries.
 This script uses the fabulous new [pak](https://cran.r-project.org/web/packages/pak/index.html) package to ensure all dependencies are installed along with the primary libraries in your `library()` calls.
 Prior to using the `pak` functions, getting all required libraries loaded could be a long and tedious process of testing, failing, and installing yet another undetected package dependency.